EtienneGof/FunCLBM/README.md

 ## Quick start

-The build.sh script helps the user build the project using maven, and run.sh launches a series of model inference on simulated dataset (with pre-parametred SEM-Gibbs)
+The build.sh script helps the user build the project using maven, and run.sh launches a series of model inference on simulated dataset (with SEM-Gibbs parameters pre-specified)